An American publicly traded multinational corporation that provides information technology (IT) services.

 Facilitating Home Demolitions

-Publicly traded on the New York Stock Exchange (NYSE:DXC).
+The company is publicly traded on the New York Stock Exchange under the ticker symbol DXC.

 Major shareholders include: The Vanguard Group, Inc. (11.51%), Templeton Global Advisors Ltd. (6.76%), BlackRock Fund Advisors (5.09%), SSgA Funds Management, Inc. (3.57%), Victory Capital Management, Inc. (Investment Management) (3.42%), Glenview Capital Management LLC (3.27%), Invesco Advisers, Inc. (3.21%), Harris Associates LP (2.93%), Invesco Capital Management LLC (2.45%), Fidelity Management & Research Co.
 LLC (2.41%).

 The company has 446 subsidiaries worldwide.